 External Ids for IRAK1 Gene

 Previous GeneCards Identifiers for IRAK1 Gene

 This gene encodes the interleukin-1 receptor-associated kinase 1, one of two putative serine/threonine kinases that become associated with the interleukin-1 receptor (IL1R) upon stimulation.
 This gene is partially responsible for IL1-induced upregulation of the transcription factor NF-kappa B. Alternatively spliced transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Jul 2008]

 GeneCards Summary for IRAK1 Gene

 IRAK1 (Interleukin-1 Receptor-Associated Kinase 1) is a Protein Coding gene.
-Diseases associated with IRAK1 include pediatric systemic lupus erythematosus and systemic lupus erythematosus.
-Among its related pathways are Signaling by FGFR and Signaling by GPCR.
-GO annotations related to this gene include protein homodimerization activity and protein serine/threonine kinase activity.
+Diseases associated with IRAK1 include pediatric systemic lupus erythematosus and pleuropneumonia.
+Among its related pathways are Immune System and Signaling by GPCR.
+GO annotations related to this gene include protein homodimerization activity and protein kinase activity.
 An important paralog of this gene is IRAK4.

 UniProtKB/Swiss-Prot for IRAK1 Gene